 Approved by: Executive

-Policy Contact Officer: Coordinator, Client Services & Business Teams
+Branch contact: Coordinator, Information Services Development & Business Teams

-The State Library of NSW supports you to find information in a variety of ways through our information and research services.
-This service is called the Ask a Librarian Service.
+The State Library of NSW supports you to find information in a variety of ways through our information and research service - Ask a Librarian.
 This policy is designed to help you understand what levels of support to expect from our staff.

 When self-help tools and resources do not guide you to the information you need, support is provided through a range of channels which may include: